 NMI is the trade association representing the UK electronic systems, microelectronics and semiconductor communities.
 It addresses skills, innovation, R&D, manufacturing, design, advocacy and representation.
 Its objective is to aid the development of a sustainable, world-leading industry in the UK, by building a strong network and acting as a catalyst and facilitator for commercial and technological development.

 Tim joined REO UK in 2013 after successfully driving RS Components' sales leadership initiative during his sixteen years at the company.
 He has also worked for Cray Electronics and Control Techniques.
 Though stationed in the UK, his remit includes working with REO subsidiaries in Europe, the US, China and India.

 “Braking resistors are amongst the key facilitators in electric vehicle technology,” explained Tim.
-“Even regenerative braking has a limit, created by the onboard energy storage facility, which in an automotive application would of course be the battery.
-In a locomotive application it might be the mains power supply or a bank of capacitors.
+“Even regenerative braking has a limit, created by the onboard energy storage facility, which is an automotive application would, of course, be the battery.
+In a locomotive application, it might be the mains power supply or a bank of capacitors.
 When the storage is at capacity, or when the braking system is generating energy at too fast a pace to store all of it, there is a clear need to dissipate that energy as heat.”

-Tickets for the free event can be obtained via the NMI web site here: http://www.nmi.org.uk/events/event-details/402.← Back to News
+Tickets for the free event can be obtained via the NMI website here: www.nmi.org.uk/events/event-details/402